2 arrested in Hawaii near giant telescope protest site

-HONOLULU (AP) - Police on Hawaii’s Big Island have arrested two people as crews demolished a small house built by demonstrators near the place where they are blocking construction of a giant telescope.
+HONOLULU (AP) - Two men were arrested and a Hawaii state flag was torn Friday when crews and police arrived to a lava field on a Big Island mountain to remove a small wooden house built by demonstrators near the camp where they are blocking construction of a giant telescope, officials said.

-Hawaii County Managing Director Wil Okabe says officers arrived at Mauna Kea Friday morning to clear the way for crews to take down the structure.
-He did not have details about why the arrests happened.

-Officials say protesters who oppose the planned telescope near Mauna Kea’s summit constructed the wooden building in a lava field near their protest camp without a permit.
-Some Native Hawaiians consider the telescope site sacred.
+Law enforcement officers arrived to clear the area around the structure Friday morning.
+But the two men refused to leave and were arrested and charged with obstruction of a governmental operation, officials said.

+Protesters who oppose the Thirty Meter Telescope planned on Mauna Kea have been camped to block the road to the mountain’s summit since July.
+A “handful of guys” built the house, or hale in Hawaiian, as a learning center for children, said Andre Perez, one of the protest leaders.

+“They wanted to create a space for children to congregate, a teaching area,” he said, adding that the builders knew it wasn’t legal or sanctioned by protest leaders.

-The Department of Hawaiian Home Lands said this week that the building would be removed.
+The Department of Hawaiian Home Lands, which owns the land, said earlier this week that the unpermitted building would be removed.
+It needed to be removed because it “presents health, safety and environmental concerns,” Gov. David Ige said.

-State officials planned a news conference later Friday about what they called “recent action.”
+Officers had to cut through a Hawaii flag that was on a barricade over a door to get into the building and see if anyone was inside, said Ed Sniffen, deputy director of the state Department of Transportation’s highways division.
+A second flag on the roof was also removed.
+Both flags were returned to protesters, Sniffen said.

+“There was no way to safely remove it other than to tear it,” state Attorney General Clare Connors said of the first flag nailed to a barricade over the door.
+Workers went to great lengths to carefully saw off a second flag on the roof, she said.

 Sign up for Daily Newsletters